civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 99

-**If**, in respect of a substance, a product **that contains** a substance **or a product that may release a substance into the environment**, there is a contravention of this Part or any regulation made under this Part, the Minister may, in writing,
+If, in respect of a substance, a product that contains a substance or a product that may release a substance into the environment, there is a contravention of this Part or any regulation made under this Part, the Minister may, in writing,

-> **Explanatory Note**:
-> Relevant portion of section 99:
-> *Existing Text*:
-> > Where, in respect of a substance or a product containing a substance, there is a contravention of this Part or any regulation made under this Part, the Minister may, in writing,

 ### Section 38